vhx-dev/voidbtrfs/README.md

 - Post-Install :

-Deleting the directory /root/archscript if not needed (Not automated so logs can be check if needed)
+Deleting the directory /root/voidbtrfs if not needed (Not automated so logs can be check if needed)

 ### ------------Install Instruction------------

-1: Boot on Arch Iso And partition your drive(s)
+1: Boot on Void Iso And partition your drive(s)

-2: Ensure keyring is updated and Get git on the iso : pacman -Sy archlinux-keyring --needed && pacman -S git

-3: Download the script : git clone https://github.com/K-arch27/archscript.git
+2: Download the script : git clone https://github.com/K-arch27/voidbtrfs.git

-4: Enter the directory of the script : cd archscript
+4: Enter the directory of the script : cd voidbtrfs

 5: Give the script permission to be executed : chmod +x ./start.sh